franzflasch/REM/README.md

-Appropriate Microcontroller toolchain (arm-none-eabi, avr, sdcc ...) ruby (a recent version: >= version 2.2.1) rake (a recent version: >= version 10.4.2) unzip git patch
+Appropriate Microcontroller toolchain (arm-none-eabi, avr, sdcc ...) ruby (a recent version: >= version 2.2.1) rake (a recent version: >= version 10.4.2) simplecov (if you want to use codecoverage tool) unzip git patch